Edward Bligh (British Army officer): Cricket

-Primarily a batsman, Bligh played in 76 first-class cricket matches in a career which lasted from 1789 to 1813.
-He was a prominent member of the MCC and played 27 of his first-class matches for the club, as well as a number of matches for sides the club was linked to.
-He appeared 14 times for England sides (Note: During the time Bligh played, England sides were not representative of the country.
-Instead, they were sides composed of players from a range of locations brought together to play against another side.) and eight times for Kent sides between 1790 and 1806 as well as for the Gentlemen of Kent.
-He organised his own side, E Bligh's XI, and played for one organised by his brother John Bligh, 4th Earl of Darnley.
+Primarily a batsman, Bligh played in at least 120 matches in a career known to span the 1789 to 1813 seasons.
+He was a prominent member of Marylebone Cricket Club (MCC), and played in many matches for the club and its affiliated teams.
+He also played for England (i.e., the "rest" of England), and for Kent.
+In addition, he organised his own team, E. Bligh's XI.

-The brothers opened the batting for Kent against a Hampshire side in 1790 and both played regularly in first-class matches.
-Arthur Haygarth describes Edward Bligh as "one of the best gentlemen bats of his day", and he scored a total of 1,311 runs in first-class matches.
-In lower-level cricket he scored two centuries, both for MCC sides, making 132 against the Bullingdon Club at Oxford in 1796 and 105 against a Middlesex side at Lord's Old Ground in 1797.
+Bligh and his brother John opened the batting for Kent against Hampshire in 1790, and both played regularly in top-class matches.
+Arthur Haygarth described Edward Bligh as "one of the best gentlemen bats of his day".
+In lower-level cricket, he scored two centuries, both for MCC, making 132 against the Bullingdon Club at Oxford in 1796, and 105 against Middlesex at Lord's Old Ground in 1797.
 (Note: Bligh played at a time when high scoring innings were rare, and his two centuries are a notable achievement for an amateur.)
-In 1806 he played for the Gnetlemen against the Players in the first two matches between the sides.
+In 1806, he played for the Gentlemen in the first two Gentlemen v Players matches.